Cultural Evolution Manuscripts & Publications

 Available for Download

 Cultural group selection plays an essential role in explaining human cooperation: A sketch of the evidence.
 With Ryan Baldini, Adrian Bell, Kathyrn Demps, Karl Frost, Vicken Hillis, Sarah Matthew, Emily Newton, Nicole Narr, Lesley Newson, Cody Ross, Paul Smaldino, Timothy Waring and Matthew Zefferman.
-Open for Commentary in Behavioral and Brain Sciences.
+With Open Peer Commentary and Authors' Response.
+Behavioral and Brain Sciences 68 pages 2016.

 Was territoriality important in the Pleistocene?
 A Commentary on Johnson and Toft.
 Cliodynamics in press.